 - A thank you note to your guests at the end

-For a funeral or christening, it’s nice to have a picture of who you are celebrating on the front cover, though it’s also a nice touch to include a collection of photos in the middle or at the end.
+For a funeral or christening, it’s nice to have a picture of who you are celebrating on the front cover.
+It can also add a nice touch to include a collection of photos in the middle or at the end.

 The back cover is often forgotten about when designing but it’s always nice to make use of it by adding a line from a poem or an inspirational quote that will touchingly sum up the event.

-So next time you are creating a funeral, christening or wedding Order of Service, try adopting some of our top tips and we’re sure you’ll be happy with the outcome.
+So next time you are creating a funeral, christening or wedding order of service, apply some of our top tips and we’re sure you’ll be happy with the outcome.